Tisza Party: 2025 Nagykanizsa conference

 On 12 July, the party held its second congress, in Nagykanizsa.
 The event was attended by several thousand people.
 At the congress, the party announced that they would hold closed primaries for all their constituency candidates, with members choosing, in rounds, 1 out of 3 approved candidates.
 Magyar declared that the party would run independently without any other party.
 During Magyar's speech to the congress, he set out his plans for if Tisza were to win the 2026 election, saying they would need to act immediately to kickstart the country, with the motto of this work being "System change, peacefully, responsibly."
-Magyar labelled this plan the 'Hungarian New Deal', and it primarily focused on what they would invest the money he argues they can reclaim from the EU on.
-Much of the policy built upon that voted on in the 'voice of the nation' questionnaire.
+Magyar labelled this plan the "Hungarian New Deal", and it primarily focused on what they would invest the money he argues they can reclaim from the EU on.
+Much of the policy built upon that voted on in the "voice of the nation" questionnaire.
 Magyar also announced that the party would hold more events in the countryside, as Tisza is less strong there.
 He said that he would be touring the country in 80 days, and doing many tours up until the election next year.
 Reporting a few days after the conference, on 14 July, the BBC said that Tisza had about two million supporters, rivalling the roughly equivalent core base of Fidesz.

+2025 partisan primary

+After a call for candidates in 2024, the party selected 103 of its 106 future candidates for the 2026 parliamentary election in a two-round primary in late 2025.
+The party put forward 3 nominees in each district (except the district of leader Péter Magyar and 2 other seats) and in the first round all Tisza Island members above the age of 16 could vote.
+Voting took place via a modified Borda count.
+In the second round, voting was opened also to all resident citizens above 18 who could vote for either of the two advancing candidates.
+Winners were announced on 28 November 2025.

+2026 parliamentary election

+During the campaign for the 2026 election, the party adopted the slogan "Now or never!"
+(Most vagy soha!), a famous phrase from Sándor Petőfi’s Nemzeti dal, a poem Petőfi wrote to inspire the 1848 uprising against the Hapsburgs.
+In latter stages of the campaign, signs appeared with "or never" crossed out to convey urgency.

+Tisza ended Orbán and Fidesz's 16-year tenure in a landslide, winning a two-thirds supermajority in the National Assembly.
+In so doing, it acquired the power to amend the Constitution of Hungary without the need for support from other parties.
+Tisza was assured of at least 136 seats, and ultimately won 141 seats after votes from the Hungarian diaspora were counted.
+In terms of percentage of the Assembly controlled, it is the largest mandate that a Hungarian party has won in a free election.
+The result closely tracked independent polling that showed Tisza leading Fidesz for almost two years by wide margins, while pro-government pollsters predicted a Fidesz win.